 - Have a safety plan in place in case the disclosure is especially difficult.

-- When the wife is ready, her coach will text his coach and let them know they are ready.
+- When the wife is ready, her coach will text his coach.

-- Husband and coach will join and one of the coaches will give a fairly brief overview of the plan for the day.
+- Husband and coach will join and the facilitator will give a brief overview of the plan for the session.

 - The husband will then read his disclosure letter.